 Betty Woodman: Diptychs, an exhibition of ceramic sculptures, is on view at our Los Angeles gallery from May 13 through June 16, 2023.
 Woodman was born in Norwalk, Connecticut, raised in Newton, Massachusetts, and studied ceramics at the School for American Craftsmen in Alfred, New York from 1948 to 1950.
-She was the subject of numerous solo shows during her lifetime, including a 2006 retrospective at the Metropolitan Museum of Art, New York—the first time the museum dedicated such an exhibition to a living female artist.
+She was the subject of numerous solo exhibitions worldwide during her lifetime, including a 2006 retrospective at The Metropolitan Museum of Art, New York—the first time the museum dedicated a survey to a living female artist.
 In 2022, David Kordansky Gallery presented the first major exhibition of Woodman's work in New York in six years, Betty Woodman: Conversations on the Shore, Works from the 1990s.
-Other solo exhibitions have been presented at K11 Art Foundation, Hong Kong (2018); Institute of Contemporary Arts, London (2016); Museo Marino Marini, Florence (2015); Gardiner Museum, Toronto (2011); American Academy in Rome (2010); Palazzo Pitti, Giardino di Boboli, Florence, Italy (2009); and Denver Art Museum (2006); and Stedelijk Museum, Amsterdam (1996).
-Recent group exhibitions include The Flames: The Art of Ceramics, Musée d'Art Moderne de Paris (2021); Less is a Bore: Maximalist Art & Design, Institute of Contemporary Art, Boston (2019); and Liverpool Biennial, England (2016).
+Other solo exhibitions have been presented at K11 Art Foundation, Hong Kong (2018); Institute of Contemporary Arts, London (2016); Museo Marino Marini, Florence, Italy (2015); Gardiner Museum, Toronto (2011); American Academy in Rome (2010); Palazzo Pitti, Giardino di Boboli, Florence, Italy (2009); Denver Art Museum (2006); and Stedelijk Museum, Amsterdam (1996).
+Recent group exhibitions include The Flames: The Art of Ceramics, Musée d’Art Moderne de Paris (2021); Less Is a Bore: Maximalist Art & Design, Institute of Contemporary Art, Boston (2019); and Liverpool Biennial, England (2016).
 Woodman’s work is in numerous permanent collections worldwide, including The Metropolitan Museum of Art, New York; Museum of Fine Arts, Boston; Museu Nacional do Azulejo, Lisbon, Portugal; Los Angeles County Museum of Art; Museum of Modern Art, New York; National Gallery of Art, Washington, D.C.; National Museum of Modern Art, Kyoto, Japan; Philadelphia Museum of Art; Stedelijk Museum, Amsterdam; Victoria and Albert Museum, London; Whitney Museum of American Art, New York, and World Ceramic Center, Incheon, Korea.
-She lived and worked in Boulder, Colorado; Antella, Italy; and New York.
+Woodman lived and worked in Boulder, Colorado; Antella, Italy; and New York.